 The department of Asian Studies employs Teaching Assistants primarily in undergraduate language courses and a limited number of lower-division departmental content courses.
 On occasion, an Assistant Instructor position may become available.
 Graduate Research Assistant positions are rare.
-TA positions are sometimes available in other departments; please consult the department's to inquire about available positions.
+TA positions are sometimes available in other departments; please consult the department's graduate coordinator to inquire about available positions.

 Most new students will not have an academic appointment in their first year.
 All graduate students must meet certain conditions to be employed in an academic position.
 There is employment paperwork to complete, including an I-9 form and submission of appropriate documentation to work in the United States.
 International students also need to complete the International Teaching Assistant English Certification Program with the English as a Second Language office.
 More detailed information will be sent to students who are offered an academic appointment.
 Academic appointments beginning in September will receive the first paycheck on October 1.
 Appointments beginning in January receive the first check on February 1.
 Students employed in academic positions are expected to complete required on-line training in a timely fashion and should become familiar with the responsibilities of, and training opportunities available to, TA's and AI's.

 Employment: Other Options